Born: July 23, 1961

 Harrelson made other films such as The Hi-Lo Country and portrayed Ray Pekurny in the comedy EDtv.
 Also in 1999, he appeared as boxer Vince Boudreau in the Ron Shelton film Play It to the Bone.
 Harrelson did not appear in films again until 2003, when he co-starred as Galaxia in the comedy film Anger Management.[1]

-In 2010, he starred as a bartender and mentor in the futuristic western martial arts film Bunraku.
+In 2009, he co-starred in the horror comedy Zombieland, followed by Roland Emmerich's 2012 where he played Charlie Frost, a man who warns of the end of the world.
+In 2010 he starred as a bartender and mentor in the futuristic western martial arts film Bunraku.
 In 2011, he starred as Tommy in the movie Friends with Benefits.
-Harrelson directed the 2011 film ETHOS, which explores the idea of a self-destructing modern society, governed by unequal power and failed democratic ideals.
-He played Haymitch Abernathy in 2012's The Hunger Games, and reprised the role in all three subsequent films in the series.[1]
+He played Haymitch Abernathy in 2012's The Hunger Games, and reprised the role in all three subsequent films in the series.

 In 1999, Harrelson directed his own play, Furthest from the Sun, at the Theatre de la Jeune Lune in Minneapolis.
 He followed next in Roundabout's Broadway revival of the N. Richard Nash play The Rainmaker in 2000, Sam Shepard's The Late Henry Moss in 2001, John Kolvenbach's On an Average Day opposite Kyle MacLachlan in London's West End in the fall of 2002, and in the summer of 2003, Harrelson directed the Toronto premiere of Kenneth Lonergan's This is Our Youth at the Berkley Street Theater.

 In the winter of 2005-06 Harrelson returned to London's West End, starring in Tennessee Williams' Night of the Iguana at the Lyric Theater.
-Harrelson directed Bullet for Adolf (a play he wrote with Frankie Hyman) at the esteemed Hart House Theatre in Toronto, Ontario, which ran from April 21 to May 7, 2011.
-Bullet for Adolf opened Off-Broadway (New World Stages) with previews beginning July 19, 2012 and closed on September 30, 2012, canceling its announced extension through October 21.[21]
-The play was panned by New York critics.[22]
+Harrelson directed Bullet for Adolf (a play written by himself in collaboration with Frankie Hyman) at the esteemed Hart House Theatre in Toronto, Ontario, which ran from April 21 to May 7, 2011.
+Bullet for Adolf opened Off-Broadway (New world Stages) with previews beginning July 19, 2012 and closed on September 30, 2012, canceling its announced extension through October 21.
+The play was panned by New York critics.

-In 1985, Harrelson married Nancy Simon (daughter of playwright Neil Simon) in Tijuana.
-The union was not intended to be serious, and the two had planned to divorce the following day, but the storefront marriage/divorce parlor was closed when they returned to it and they remained married for another ten months.[23]
+In 1985, Harrelson married Nancy Simon, daughter of playwright Neil Simon in Tijuana.
+The two intended to divorce the following day, but the storefront marriage/divorce parlor was closed when they had returned to it, and the two remained married for ten months.

-In 1982, Harrelson was arrested for disorderly conduct in Columbus, Ohio, after he was found dancing in the middle of the street.[27]
-He was also charged with resisting arrest after he ran from the police.[27]
-Harrelson avoided jail time by paying a fine.[28]
+Harrelson was arrested in Columbus, Ohio in 1982 for disorderly conduct after he was found dancing in the middle of the street.
+He was also charged with resisting arrest after he ran from the police.
+Harrelson avoided jail time by paying a fine.

 On June 1, 1996, Harrelson was arrested in Lee County, Kentucky, after he symbolically planted four hemp seeds to challenge the state law which did not distinguish between industrial hemp and marijuana.
 Harrelson had arrived in the county with his attorney, former Kentucky Governor Louie B. Nunn, an agent and a camera crew from CNN.
 While at a local hotel, Harrelson phoned the county sheriff, Junior Kilburn, to advise him of his intentions.
 Kilburn and deputy sheriff Danny Towsend arrived at the location where Harrelson informed them he would be.
 With the cameras rolling, Harrelson planted the hemp seeds into the ground.
 Once planted, Kilburn placed Harrelson under arrest for cultivating marijuana and booked him into the county jail.
 He was released on $200 bail the same day.
 He later signed autographs and posed for photos with deputies.
 He was acquitted of those charges with the help of Nunn after just 25 minutes.[29]